brentvatne/flix/README.markdown

 If you like this, you might also like [Snaps](https://github.com/brentvatne/snaps) - another quick Ionic project I built for creating a live photo feed through Firebase.

+## License
+Copyright (c) 2014-2015 Brent Vatne.
+See the LICENSE file for license rights and limitations (MIT).